m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/usage.md

 convert -delay 4 -loop 0 frames/*.png -scale 160x128 screenrecording.gif

 ```

-You see that the last screenshot is not kept.
-Indeed, in the case of high resolution, recording is likely to stop before all the slices have been sent.
-The script therefore decides to throw away the last capture.

 Finally, the command to generate the GIF from the series of captures is indicated.